 top of page

-2023 Rock, Roll and Rattlesnake Challenge Adventure Race
+2024 Rock, Roll & Rattlesnake Challenge Adventure Race

 16 Hour Race

 Race registration is open is open for 16 Hour Race.
 Race check in will be mandatory Friday night and race start will be 4 am Saturday morning with an 8 pm Saturday night race cut off.
 All teams should expect to race the entire time.
-Race disciplines will include orienteering and map skills for all legs of the race (GPS usage not allowed), mountain biking on trails, gravel and ranch roads with three miles of pavement, trekking and open lake kayaking.
+Race disciplines will include orienteering and map skills for all legs of the race (GPS usage not allowed), mountain biking on trails, gravel and ranch roads with six miles of pavement, trekking and open lake kayaking.
 Team rankings will be based on the number of Cp's acquired and your time.
 Teams may race the entire 16 hours or for a shorter time and will still be ranked.
 Boats will not be provided.
 This is a BYOBoat race.
-Race details to be determined.
-Keep watching this site for updated race details and registration details.

 2 person teams (coed, female, male)